 Now, coming up on two years since I hit bottom, I’ve embraced real change in my life and my work.
-My wife and I are both happily self-employed – she’s running a private therapy practice, and I’m helping creative entrepreneurs grow meaningful businesses.
+My wife and I are both happily self-employed – she’s running her own private couples counseling practice, and I’m helping creative entrepreneurs grow meaningful businesses.
 We both spend more time with each other, and with our daughter, and our stress levels are way down.
 I’m even writing a book to help others find happiness in burnout.
 I think I’m more balanced, and I understand more about what I truly care about than I ever did before.

 Recovering From Burnout

 If you’re feeling burned out, or you recognise anything about yourself in my experiences, I’d like to share some lessons and strategies I learned during my recovery.
 Remember that everybody’s different – some of these strategies might work for you, while others might not, so it’s important to keep trying different techniques until you find a balance that works for you.
 If you feel like what you’re doing isn’t helping you, don’t be afraid to try something new.